RyanRTJJ/ryan-rtjj.github.io/_posts/2025-11-04-llm-arithmetic.md

 ## 9.4.
 Rotation + Revolution

 For this next part, I'll plot the circles in the MLP activation (post-$\text{ReLU}$) space, instead of the `o` space.
-The affine transformations in the MLP block do some stretching / reflection of the `o` space, which makes the visualizations clearer, but for the most part, the dimensions are still partitioned pretty nicely into the "Revolution Space" (first 2 Singular Vector Directions / Principle Components) and the "Rotation Space" (second 2 Principle Components).
+The affine transformations in the MLP block do some stretching / reflection of the `o` space, which makes the visualizations clearer, but for the most part, the dimensions are still partitioned pretty nicely into the "Revolution Space" (first 2 Singular Vector Directions / Principal Components) and the "Rotation Space" (second 2 Principal Components).
 To satisfy our curiosity, let's just see what this looks like, as best as we can (in 3D), for a chosen circle (4 Hz circle).

 <div style="display: flex; justify-content: center;">
     <video width="100%" autoplay loop muted playsinline>